holocm/holo-attic/README.md

 ## Installation

+Holo depends on the following other packages:

+* [Go](https://golang.org) is needed to compile Holo.
+* [Perl](https://perl.org) is used for the unit tests.
+* [shadow](https://pkg-shadow.alioth.debian.org/) is used to create and modify user accounts and groups, and is only needed at runtime.

-You need [Go](https://golang.org) to compile Holo and [Perl](https://perl.org) to run the unit tests.
-Both are available as packages for any major Linux distribution.
+All dependencies are available as packages for any major Linux distribution.
 Once you're all set, the classical

 ```
 make